Options

 debug

 Turns debug mode on or off.
-If debug is enabled SDK will attempt to print out useful debugging information if something goes wrong with sending the event.
-The default is always false.
-It's generally not recommended to turn it on in production, though turning debug mode on will not cause any safety concerns.
+If debug is enabled, the SDK will attempt to print out useful debugging information if something goes wrong while sending the event.
+While it's generally not recommended to turn debug mode on in production, it won't create any security concerns.

 release

 Sets the release.
-Some SDKs will try to automatically configure a release out of the box but it's a better idea to manually set it to guarantee that the release is in sync with your deploy integrations or source map uploads.
-Release names are strings, but some formats are detected by Sentry and might be rendered differently.
+This string is freeform and not set by default.
+Some formats are detected by Sentry and might be rendered differently.
 Learn more about how to send release data so Sentry can tell you about regressions between releases and identify the potential source in the releases documentation or the sandbox.

 environment